Gulval: Gulval Church

 The current church building is predominantly 12th-century with subsequent additions.
 Most notable of these are the tower, built in 1440 and containing eight bells, and a large stone lych-gate that was added in 1897 to celebrate Queen Victoria's Diamond Jubilee.
 The churchyard was extended on the southern side in 1882 and a lych-gate erected, opposite Posses Lane.
 The land was donated by the Lords of Llanisley manor.
 The wooden roof of the north gateway was presented by the architect Piers St Aubyn of Devonport in July, 1885.
-According to The Cornishman newspaper, while it was generally admired, it was thought it would look much better if it was about a foot higher!
+OS maps up to at least 1962 had the name of the church "St Gulwal", probably mimicking the local accent.

 There is an ornamented Cornish cross shaft in the churchyard.
 It was found in 1885 when the chancel was restored.
 The chancel was formed of two walls with the space between them filled with loose clay-like rubble and the cross was used to bond the two walls together.
 The cross is re-erected in the churchyard, and is of the Greek form and has the letters ″I A″ inscribed, which is thought to refer to St Ia, of St Ives.

 There is a stained glass window commemorating William Wingfield, MP, in the church.
 One of the vicars of Gulval, the Rev. William W. Wingfield, was vicar for a remarkable 72 years, from 1839 until his death in 1912.
 In 1873, during Wingfield's tenure, the churchyard was extended on the northern side and a row of elm planted.